johnrsibert/JonzPandemic/index.md

 --->

 The daily cases graph (top graph) is a good indications of how we are doing preventing the spread of Covid-19 disease.
-The dramatic decrease in number of cases per capitata during April, May and June is pretty clear.
+The dramatic decrease in number of cases per capita during April, May and June is pretty clear.
 Most epidemiologists attribute this decrease to the rapid success of vaccination efforts.
 Cases started to increase again in July.
 The increase may have been triggered by July 4 US Independence Day celebrations.
+The increase in prevalence is now alarming.
 More importantly the increase in cases continues because the pace of vaccination has slowed and the newer, highly contagious, Delta variant has become dominant in the United States.
+The fat green line indicate and approximate prevalence of 0.03 cases per 1000 people.
+It the prevalence is above this line in your county, you are at risk if you are not vaccinated and not wearing a mask.
 Some counties
 experienced a surge in cases.
 Other counties enjoyed a substantial decreases, but the details of current numbers of cases